BitWeb/java-core-lib/README.md

         }
     }

-After this is done, you'll need to run `gradle install` in this project, to generate the jar file and add it to the local Maven Repository in your machine.
+After this is done, you'll need to run `gradle publishToMavenLocal` in this project, to generate the jar file and add it to the local Maven Repository in your machine.
 Then, in the project that's using this library, you need [reimport](https://www.jetbrains.com/help/idea/work-with-gradle-projects.html#gradle_refresh_project) the Gradle project.
 In some cases reimport might not be needed.